alexander-hergert/vite-react-js-template-heavy/README.md

 - [React Router](https://reactrouter.com/en/main/start/overview) React Router is a popular library for routing in React applications.
 It allows you to navigate between different pages or views in your single-page application (SPA).
 With React Router, you can define routes and render components based on the URL, creating a seamless user experience.

+### Using Redux Toolkit for state management

+- [Redux Toolkit](https://redux-toolkit.js.org/introduction/getting-started) Redux Toolkit is a library that simplifies and streamlines Redux, a state management tool for JavaScript applications.
+It reduces boilerplate code and provides useful utilities for easier development.

 ### images

 - public/images with favicon